Historic and Cultural Resources

 In 2018, Nassau County submitted a Small Matching grant application to the Florida Division of Historical Resources to complete a Historic Resource Survey for the County.
 At the grant ranking in August, the project ranked #25 out of the 60+ applications.
 If awarded, the project would start in July 2019.
 For more information, contact Adrienne Burke, Assistant Director at firstname.lastname@example.org.

 Nassau County is home to numerous historic cemeteries.
-The County is working with the Florida Public Archaeology Network to ensure all of our cemeteries are properly located and documented on the Florida Master Site File.
-Join us for a Cemetery Resource Protection Training on October 19, 2018!
+The County is working with the Florida Public Archaeology Network (FPAN) to ensure all of our cemeteries are properly located and documented on the Florida Master Site File.
+We hosted the first County Cemetery Resource Protection Training on October 19, 2018 in Callahan in partnership with FPAN and the West Nassau Historical Society.

 The Amelia Island Genealogical Society is a wonderful resource for information on all cemeteries within Nassau County.
 Their website includes a database of information for most of the recorded cemeteries in the County.